-Sportsbet do a slightly better job of integrating the racebook into their site and they do a much better job of most other things like deposits and withdrawals, site design, bonuses and all that.
+Sportsbet do a better job of integrating the racebook into their site and they do a much better job of most other things like deposits and withdrawals, site design, bonuses and all that.

 1xBit (review, American bettors are geo-blocked.) have a comprehensive global horse racing product.
-They offer good fixed price odds and/or starting price odds, depending on what country the race meet is in.
+They offer fixed price odds and/or starting price odds, depending on what country the race meet is in.

 The cramped and cluttered site takes a lot of getting used to, it’s badly designed and it’s hard to use.
-Races close for betting too early, around 5 minutes before the jump, whereas with Sportsbet and MBet you can bet right up to the jump.
+Races close for betting too early, around 5 minutes before the jump, whereas with Sportsbet you can bet right up to the jump.

-Having said that it does all work.
+Having said that it does mostly work.
 You can find the race you’re looking for, you can get your bets on and you will get paid out; so they have the basics covered.

-We hear a lot of complaints about 1xBit, even scam accusations.
-We have tested them thoroughly multiple times and we don’t think they are scammers, they are just not a good sportsbook.
+We hear a lot of complaints and scam accusations about 1xBit.
+We have tested them thoroughly multiple times they are just not a good sportsbook.
 They are included here because there are so few crypto horse racing options.